-- ➤ Knowledge Management.
-Compile an electronic library of class schedules, catalogs, various forms used by college programs/departments, and reports.
-These resources are collected in individual personal libraries within the department, but it would be advantageous to maintain an easily-accessible online collection.
-Explore the possibility use of existing Microsoft Office 2007 SharePoint Server to achieve this goal. - Develop and maintain a comprehensive data element dictionary for the data warehouse.
-A data dictionary was developed for our data warehouse at its inception but the imminent bridging of those new data elements to our data warehouse will bring with it a new set of definitions and coding.
-Ideally, the new data dictionary will be maintained as an online, everevolving document. - ➤ Datatel/Oracle database training.
-To facilitate our smooth transition to Datatel, researchers request database training in order to access and query the back-end Oracle database for tables/fields that may not necessarily be included in our standard data warehouse downloads, as well as standard Datatel training. - > Install Oracle SQL Developer and receive training. - Maintain Current Data Processing Technologies.
+- Update and maintain comprehensive data element dictionary for the data warehouse.
+As the shift from GLINK to Datatel information nears completion, it is vital that we update and maintain the existing data dictionary with new definitions and coding as necessary.
+Ideally, the new data dictionary will be maintained as an online, ever-evolving document. - Datatel/Oracle database training.
+To facilitate our smooth transition to Datatel, researchers request database training in order to access and query the back-end Oracle database for tables/fields that may not necessarily be included in our standard data warehouse downloads, as well as standard Datatel training. - Maintain Current Data Processing Technologies.
 We currently hold a site license for Statistical Package for Social Sciences (SPSS) and contracts with National Student Clearinghouse (NSC) for transfer data on our former students and the California Community Colleges Chancellor's Office to compile/compute data for Student-Right-to-Know mandates.